-Two Centers, Mission
+Two Centers, One Mission

 In Fall 2022, the National Institute on Drug Abuse (NIDA) awarded Stanford University School of Medicine two national centers focused on dissemination and implementation science in addiction and its treatment.

-The Center for Dissemination & Implementation at Stanford [C-DIAS] is dedicated to improving the science of implementation in addiction treatment through designing and testing measures and tools for the field, and training the next generation of addiction D&I experts (P50DA05402).
+The Center for Dissemination & Implementation At Stanford [C-DIAS] is dedicated to improving the science of implementation in addiction treatment through designing and testing measures and tools for the field, and training the next generation of addiction D&I experts (P50DA05402).

 The U2C Research Adoption Support Center [RASC] is committed to improving NIDA-funded innovative research projects’ chances for generalizable and sustainable impact by using practical methods to elevate the potential “implementability” of their findings (U2CDA057717).